Best Things to Do in Verona in One Day – Itinerary

 But, guys, Verona is so pretty that I was totally overwhelmed, happy, and shocked.
 How could I have not known about the top attractions in Verona – apart from Juliet´s balcony?

-This post should help you figure out why you should visit Verona in the first place, about the best things to do while there, about Verona’s best attractions and best points of interest (apart from Juliet‘s balcony), and the post can also serve as a one-day itinerary for Verona.
+This post should help you figure out the best things to do while there, about Verona’s best attractions and best points of interest, and the post can also serve as a one-day itinerary for Verona.

 Disclaimer: This post contains affiliate links which mean I might earn a small commission when you buy a product (at no extra cost for you) after clicking on my link.
 More about it here.

 Before talking about your Verona itinerary, here is some info for your first trip to Verona.

 Why Visit Verona